Material System¶

 In RaiSim, all material properties are associated with a material pair.

-Currently, there are three material properties used in RaiSim.
+Currently, there are five material properties used in RaiSim.

 Coefficient of friction (\(\mu\ge 0\)): This defines how much friction is applied between the two materials